By Delia / Last update December 19, 2022

 Clonezilla Destination Disk Is Too Small

-When will you receive “Clonezilla destination disk is too small”?
+When will you receive "Clonezilla target disk is too small" error message?
+There are usually 2 cases:

 • Clonezilla restore destination disk is too small.
 If you have backed up a large drive and want to restore it to a smaller disk, you will receive Clonezilla destination disk is too small error.

-Many users want to migrate OS form hard drive to an SSD, which is generally smaller, via backup and restore method.
+Many users want to migrate OS form hard drive to an SSD, which is generally smaller than HDD at the same price.
 Clonezilla backups the original size of file system.
 When Clonezilla tries to restore the original file system onto a smaller disk, it cannot write beyond the destination disk boundary.

 • Clonezilla clone destination disk is too small.
 The clone function of Clonezilla uses the same way to clone data, so you may get the same error when you clone a larger hard drive to a smaller SSD.

-Now, you may have this question: is it possible to let Clonezilla restore a backup of large disk to smaller one?
-Continue to see below and get clear ideas.
+Now, you may have this question: is it possible to let Clonezilla restore or clone a large disk to smaller one?

 According to the Clonezilla Official, Clonezilla is not supposed to clone from a larger disk to a smaller one.
 However, many users have such needs to clone or restore larger disk to smaller one when they want to replace HDD with SSD.